For the Kids:

 How are sealants applied?

-Our pediatric dentist will make sure to thoroughly explain the process to the patient to ease any dental anxiety.
+Our pediatric dentist in Katy will make sure to thoroughly explain the process to the patient to ease any dental anxiety.
 Getting dental sealants is a simple and painless process.

 - The teeth are cleaned and all plaque is removed.